 You get the best of both worlds at the Katz JCC!
 An intergenerational “community” environment that also offers programming for all stages of adult life.
 Imagine improving your health, expanding your mind, making new friends and keeping abreast of new trends all under one roof.
 Planning a well balanced lifestyle is easy!
 We do all the work.

-Contact 609-822-1167 to attend any of the programs listed below.
+Stop by the Welcome Center in the JCC Lobby or call 609-822-1167 to attend any of the programs listed below today!

 Dinner & a Movie